Israel signals wider offensive in Gaza's south, where hundreds of thousands have fled

 Hamas and Gaza health officials deny militants operate in Shifa — a hospital that employs some 1,500 people and has more than 500 beds.
 Palestinians and rights groups accuse Israel of recklessly endangering civilians.

-Munir al-Boursh, a senior official with Gaza’s Health Ministry inside the hospital, said troops ransacked the basement and other buildings, and questioned and face-screened patients, staff and people sheltering in the facility.
+Munir al-Boursh, a senior official with Gaza’s Health Ministry inside the hospital, said troops ransacked the basement and other buildings, and questioned and scanned the faces of patients, staff and people sheltering in the facility.

 Israeli forces battled militants outside the hospital for days, but there were no reports of militants firing from inside Shifa, or of any fighting within the hospital after Israeli troops entered.

-At one point, tens of thousands of Palestinians fleeing Israeli bombardment were sheltering at Shifa, but most left in recent days as the fighting drew closer.

 The Health Ministry said 40 patients, including three babies, have died since Shifa’s emergency generator ran out of fuel Saturday.
-There was no word on the condition of another 36 babies, who the ministry said earlier were at risk of dying because there is no power for incubators.
+There was no word on the condition of another 36 babies, who the ministry said earlier were at risk of dying.

 LOOKING SOUTH